Histamine - what exactly is it and what causes it in our body?

-Histamine is a substance that can be produced by human, animal, and plant organisms.
-It is a so-called natural substance, which means that it fulfils a biological function and can be formed by the organism itself.
-In the human metabolism, histamine has many tasks: It acts as a tissue hormone, neurotransmitter, plays an important role in allergic reactions and supports the immune system in its defence against foreign substances1.
+2-(1H-Imidazol-4-yl)-Ethanamine (IUPAC) is the chemical name for Histamine .
+It is a so-called natural substance, which means that it fulfills a biological function and can be produced by the organism itself.
+Histamine has many tasks in human metabolism: It acts as a tissue hormone, Neurotransmitter , plays an important role in allergic reactions and supports the immune system in defending itself against foreign substances 1 .

 When do we speak of a histamine allergy or intolerance?

-Histamine formation and the human metabolism
+Histamine formation and human metabolism

-Histamine degradation and its disorders
+Histamine breakdown and its disorders

-What are typical symptoms of a histamine intolerance?
+What are typical histamine symptoms?

-• Respiratory complaints (shortness of breath, asthma)
+• Respiratory problems (shortness of breath, asthma)

-• Gastrointestinal complaints (nausea, flatulence, cramps, diarrhoea)
+• Gastrointestinal complaints (nausea, flatulence, cramps, diarrhea)

 • Nausea, dizziness, tiredness, headache, vomiting, difficulty concentrating